huzaifa525/KinetiFlow/README.md

 # 6. Create admin account (follow on-screen instructions)
 ```

 That's it!
-Your AgentFlow CRM is now running. 🎉
+Your KinetiFlow CRM is now running. 🎉

 ---